 Precast concrete is built in a controlled environment where environmental conditions are controlled.
-This environment reduces the quantity of materials used to construct the concrete structures as well as increase product quality.
+This environment reduces the quantity of materials used to construct concrete structures as well as increase product quality.
 Overall, precast concrete reduces wastage by about 50%.

 It is also worth noting that precast concrete can be recycled after its long useful life for a variety of projects such as crushed concrete.